-Most companies want to connect their signed documents with a digital record, which means that each page needs to be scanned.
-With the cost of equipment, maintenance and other administrative costs this works out at a cost of 3p per page.
-In addition, there is a human element in preparing the documents for scanning, which could take around 10 minutes, so we need to allow a cost for this, and we have calculated it at £1.33 per document.
+With the cost of equipment, maintenance and other administrative costs, this works out at a cost of 3p per page.
+In addition, there is a human element in preparing the documents for scanning, which could take approximately 10 minutes.
+In this case, we need to allow a cost for this, and have calculated it at £1.33 per document.

 Paper storage and disposal

 If companies choose not to use a digital archive, they will want to ensure any signed paper copies, and not just the scans, are safely stored, particularly when legislation requires storage for between seven and ten years.

 There is administration involved, which we calculate to around 0.66p per document, and we are also allowing for a third of those documents to be disposed securely at 0.2p per document.

 Storage & disposal: £20,600